 training, and certification may not be directed purposefully at influencing

-transport, but as a policy they may exert a significant effects over
+transport, but as a policy they may exert a significant effect over

 - Safety and operating standards, such as speed limits,

 may have a similar effect.
 The restrictions on limiting the number of